thgossler/WebPageHost/README.md

 * [Spectre Console Cli](https://github.com/spectreconsole/spectre.console)
 * [InputSimulator.Core](https://github.com/cwevers/InputSimulatorCore)

 > _**Note**: I would like to make this tool also available on Linux some day.
-WinForms was chosen because it was the fasted way to pout this together initially ;-), it is open source and is still supported by Microsoft, and I still haven't given up hope that it will eventually be available on Linux including the WebView2 wrapper control.
+I have chosen WinForms initially because it was the fasted way for me to put this tool together :smiley:, it is open source and is still supported by Microsoft.
+And, I still haven't given up hope that it will eventually be available on Linux including the WebView2 wrapper control.
 In case WPF or MAUI should be available on Linux earlier than WinForms, the source code should be migrated.
-Alternatively, [Avalonia UI](https://avaloniaui.net/) can be considered._
+Alternatively, [Avalonia UI](https://avaloniaui.net/) could be considered._

 ## Getting Started